ldclabs/ic-tee/README.md

 # IC-TEE
 🔐 Make Trusted Execution Environments (TEEs) work with the Internet Computer.

+Relation project:
-Relation project: [IC-COSE](https://github.com/ldclabs/ic-cose), a decentralized COnfiguration service with Signing and Encryption on the Internet Computer.
+- [IC-COSE](https://github.com/ldclabs/ic-cose), a decentralized COnfiguration service with Signing and Encryption on the Internet Computer.
+- [ic-tee-host-daemon](https://github.com/ldclabs/ic-tee-host-daemon), a daemon running on the host machine of TEEs.

 ## Libraries